Sea Glass Identification Resources

 Be judicious when getting information from social media groups and choose sources you trust, as often a great deal of misinformation is generated in throngs of comments on posts; just like there is a great deal of fake sea glass pretending to be genuine online, there is also a tremendous amount of false information out there.

 Here is a list of online resources in order to help research your own finds.
 If you ever need help identifying finds, we always offer sea glass identification at our shows and can help with this online as well if you send clear photographs with good angles and size references.
-Email email@example.com
+Just email us at email@example.com.

-- These pages contain links to other websites.
-NASGA is not responsible for the content, accuracy or opinions expressed in such websites, and such websites are not routinely investigated, monitored or checked for accuracy or completeness by us.
-Inclusion of any linked website on our site does not imply approval or endorsement of the linked website by NASGA.
+These pages contain links to other websites.
+ISGA is not responsible for the content, accuracy or opinions expressed in such websites, and such websites are not routinely investigated, monitored or checked for accuracy or completeness by us.
+Inclusion of any linked website on our site does not imply approval or endorsement of the linked website by ISGA.
 If you decide to leave our site and access these third-party sites, you do so at your own risk.